towolf/towolf.github.com/docs/PsychDocumentation/UseTheSource.markdown

-   Inside PsychSourceGL you will find everything you need to understand or to modify Psychtoolbox inner working if you are brave and patient enough ;-\)
+   Inside PsychSourceGL you will find everything you need to understand or to modify Psychtoolbox inner working if you are brave and patient enough ;-)

 #    As already mentioned, the toolbox itself is split into multiple branches:

    trunk  - The code that is currently under development.
 May or may not
             compile and work at any given point in time, may or may not be consistent.
-For developers and early testers only\!
+For developers and early testers only!
 This is a view onto the GitHub Git "master" branch.

    beta   - Source code corresponding to the current 'beta' release, derived